BigFav/Text-to-Feature-Vectors/README.md

 ## NLTK Tools

-This program uses NLTK's tools to remove stopwords, stem, and lemmatize.
+While the basic functionality requires no outside software installation, this program uses NLTK tools to remove stopwords, stem, and lemmatize.
 These tools work across languages as well which can be input via the ``-lang`` option (with the exception of the lemmatizer, which only works for English).

 To see more: